Satya190597/awsImageGallery/README.md

 # awsImageGallery
-A project to demonstrate how to use the cloud
+A project to demonstrate how to use the AMAZON WEB SERVICES

 #Create a image schema with following attribute
 #ID          |   INT   | PRIMARY KEY